 Great customer support can drive a positive customer experience, especially when your support teams move beyond just reacting to problems and toward anticipating customers’ issues.
 When service representatives are empowered to go above-and-beyond, just customer support, they can create winning customer service experiences that help you stand out from your competitors.

-There are several different areas of service.
-Each organization needs to decide which activities it needs to do to provide good service.
+There are several different areas of customer service.
+Each organization needs to decide which activities it needs to do to provide good customer service.
 These will depend on the level of service that they want to provide and the nature of their business.
-Typical service areas that are common to most businesses providing customer service experience include the following:
+Typical customer service areas that are common to most businesses include the following:

 Here are some examples of how different organizations provide customer service: